 2. Rosetta Stone – best way to learn vocabulary as a beginner

 If you’re new to studying Spanish or still at a relatively low proficiency level, you’ll need to learn lots of everyday vocabulary in order to form a strong foundation in the language.

-Rosetta Stone is one of the better language learning apps when it comes to learning foundational vocabulary.
+Rosetta Stone (our review here) is one of the better language learning apps when it comes to learning foundational vocabulary.
 The lessons focus on common topics such as eating at restaurants, going on vacation, hobbies, professions and general vocabulary you’ll use in everyday life.

 Each Unit on Rosetta Stone features dozens of bright, colorful photos as well as crisp native-speaker audio.
 The images and audio playback help you form stronger neural connections so you can remember better.